yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 The last step is to create the model, we create a encoder of the same type we used ealier (AWD LSTM) and for the decoder, we're doing to take the last hidden activation of the LSTM layer and pass them to two linear layer (first of output of sie 50 and the lasy of 3 which are the number of prediction we want to make).

-There is some additionnal tricks used here for classification:
+There is some additional tricks used here for classification:

 * Concat pooling: for the decoder we use here (in `PoolingLinearClassifier`)  the mean pool and max pool of the three hidden activations of the last layers with the activation of the top layer and then concatenate them and pass them to the linear layer.

-* BPT3C: The main difference between `RNN_Encoder` used in language modelinga and `MultiBatchRNN` is that the normal RNN encoder for the language model, we could just do bptt chunk at a time, but for the classifier, we need to do the whole document.
+* BPT3C: The main difference between `RNN_Encoder` used in language modeling and `MultiBatchRNN` is that the normal RNN encoder for the language model, we could just do bptt chunk at a time, but for the classifier, we need to do the whole document.
 We need to do the whole movie review before we decide if it’s positive or negative.
-And the whole movie review can easily be 2,000 words long and we can’t fit 2.000 words worth of gradients in my GPU memory for every single one of my weights.
+And the whole movie review can easily be 2,000 words long and we can’t fit 2.000 words worth of gradients in my GPU memory for every single one of the weights.
 So the idea to go through the whole sequence length one batch of bptt at a time and call super().forward (ie the RNN_Encoder) and grab its outputs and its activation and store them, and for the next call of the RNN encoder, the model is initialized with the final state of the previous batch.

 ```python
 class PoolingLinearClassifier(nn.Module):